U.S. flag

 3. Support the Kids Involved

-Support the Kids Involved
+Support the Children Involved

-Support Kids Who are Bullied
+Support Children Who are Bullied

 Listen and focus on the child.
 Learn what’s been going on and show you want to help.
+Create a space that is safe for them to share.

 Assure the child that bullying is not their fault.